hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Outcomes.md

 before treatment; how many people who call actually get assessed?
 Then how many assessed actually enter the program?
-While low percentages getting in may make for better six-month sober rates, they mean less people with the disease get help and that’s a bad outcome.
+While low percentages getting in may make for better six-month sober rates, they mean less people with the disease get help, and that’s a bad outcome.

 Then, once people are in the program, do they stay in care?
 I’m not saying do they stay in inpatient care, or IOP; I’m saying all care.
 It’s not bad if the